 So, what’s the difference?
 Hang on folks.
 You are just a few lines away from your answers!

-The Differences Between Cardura And Ballistic Nylon
+The Differences Cordura vs. Ballistic Nylon

-Below are the key differences that counts.
+Below are the key differences that count.

 - Fabric Formation